 These are good to add to meals or if you need on-the-go meals, or if you need a snack between meals.
 Remember, it is best to avoid snacking between meals, however, if you are truly hungry between meals make sure your snack has at least 2 of the 3 macros.
 Protein and carbs, Protein and Fat, or Fat and Carbs.

-Many store-bought jerkies have added sugar so be careful to read labels.
+Many store-bought jerkies have added sugar or soy so make sure to read the labels.
 Dried fruit often has added sugar and/or added sulfites, so again, read your labels.